ianperrin/MMM-Formula1/README.md

 - the track layout for the current race weekend
 - the name and time for the race after this weekend
 - constructor icon logos and higher resolution flags
+- The module has allready some multilingual options, feel free to add translations, or improve some of the allready provided ones, cause I don't speak all of them ;-)

 ### In addition you can configure the following options